caboodle-tech/jams-edu/README.md

 To maintain its simplicity and focus, JamsEdu intentionally excludes some advanced static site generator features:

 - :x: Automated internationalization (I18n)
-- :x: Automatic or dynamic pagination
+- :x: Automatic (dynamic) pagination; although with JHP you can do this yourself
 - :x: Built for you custom tags or components
 - :x: Collections or tags
 - :x: Front Matter